camgunz/d2k/doc/style_guide.md

       /* Blah... */
     }

+That said, these are very ugly, and you should consider a slight refactoring.

-That said, do not put more than one statement on a line, for example, this violates the style guidelines:
+Do not put more than one statement on a line, for example, this violates the style guidelines:

     case pc_unused: fputc(' ', stderr); break;